 The Contemporanul, founded in 1981, is a national journal for culture, politics and science, including reports on ongoing Romanian and international cultural, social and political events, as well as on quality books brought out by the Contemporanul Publishing in the fields of literature, philosophy, essay, poetry and art.

-The Contemporanul Journal (The Contemporanul.
-Ideea Europeană Journal) promotes culture, democracy and freedom of speech.
+The Contemporanul Journal appears under the aegis of the Romanian Academy and promotes culture, democracy and freedom of speech.

 The Contemporanul logo (The Contemporanul Brand) is registered by State Office for Inventions and Trademarks – OSIM and protected by current legislation.

 “Defining for a people is not so much the number of personalities recorded by its history as

 the degree of recognition and admiration they enjoy”.

 Nicolae Breban: Galeriaartistilor.ro, bibliotecaeuropeana.ro, librariapentrutoti.ro, Contemporanul, Ideea Europeană, and its literary supplements, all these cultural projects are as many instruments in the construction and promotion of national identity through masters of creative genius.
 Leaving aside the minor issues of our social, forensic, economic and political life, let us focus on themes of long ongoing debates in the West.
 Moreover, Romania’s response should be even quicker and more straightforward in order to redress the degradation of the country’s image abroad.
 This deeply hurt face is detrimental first of all to the hundred thousands of Romanians who have been working in Italy, Spain, France and Germany in the last ten or fifteen years.
 Secondly, this pitiful reputation aggravates the weakness of our economy, affecting in a negative way the alien investors’ interest and the absorption of foreign capital.